 Predators emerge if there are enough herbivores around for food

 Sooner or later, one of the players will assign a carnivore trait to a species.
 This means it cannot feed on the food pool but must eat other animals (reducing their population) to survive.
 Or you can assign intelligence, which helps with finding extra food and negating prey traits.
 Or even both, to create a deadly killer.

 You can even sustain a herbivore species with a large population and a carnivore species, that specializes in feeding on that herbivore, making you very independent from the food pool or other players.
 But it only takes a small climate change or a second predator from another player to tip the balance the wrong way …

 Feeding happens after the players use their cards.
-This is the phase where they assign food from the pool to their species and also when carnivores hunt.
+This is when they assign food from the pool to their species and when carnivores hunt.
 If there is not enough food to feed everyone, the population of a starving species is decreased.
 The population also decreases with hunting.
 In the worst-case scenario, species can become extinct.

 Food is important because it counts as victory points.
 So, the more food you gather and the less food other players gather, the higher your chances of winning are.
 Species traits also count as victory points at the end of the game, so having a lot of species with a lot of traits is a good thing (as long as you can feed them):

 When contributing to the food pool, players also contribute to climate change icons.
 These can sway the climate in two directions (hotter or colder), affecting available food and survival.
-Additionally, there are special events, like heat waves, volcanic eruptions, or glacial thaws, further complicating matters.
+Additionally, special events, like heat waves, volcanic eruptions, or glacial thaws, further complicate matters.

 It’s all in the balance